elf4j/elf4j/README.md

 ## For Logging Service API Users...

 Note that ELF4J is a logging service facade, rather than implementation.
-As such,

-**No-op By Default**
+### No-op By Default

 - Nothing will be logging out (no-op) unless a properly configured external ELF4J logging provider is discovered at the application start time.
 The ELF4J facade itself only ships with the default no-op logging provider.

-**Only One In-effect Logging Provider**
+### Only One In-effect Logging Provider

 - An API user can select or change to use [any ELF4J service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-the-elf4j-spi)